Agia/Country-Info/README.md

 ## Collaboration

-This was a collaborative project, from start to finish, between @Agia, @Alexis-NG and @anawada., where we tasked with creating an web app, based on technologies and skills we had learned thus far, and then implementing that as a group.
+This was a collaborative project, from start to finish, between @Agia, @Alexis-NG and @anawada, where we tasked with creating an web app, based on technologies and skills we had learned thus far, and then implementing that as a group.

 Once we settled on an idea, we created a basic wireframe, so that we each had a good sense, in terms of design and structure, what we were aiming for.